 Before joining the Office of Equity, Shanna Mae worked as a Program Assistant at the Phoenix Center on the Auraria Campus, assisting folks who have experienced interpersonal violence.
 Shanna Mae is a graduate of CU Denver, with a BA in Psychology and a minor in Women and Gender Studies.
 When not working, Shanna Mae can be found spending time with her dogs and trying new recipes.

 Karissa Stolen is a Colorado State University Alumni, having graduated in August 2015 with a Bachelor’s of Science in Business Administration and a minor in Women’s Studies.
 Before joining the Office of Equity, she served as the Administrative Coordinator in the College of Business Undergraduate Programs Office at Colorado State University.
-Passionate about advocacy and inclusive excellence activism, Karissa understands the power of self-work, empathy, and community.
-She is consistently inspired and energized to do this work when she facilitates trainings with colleagues, invests her time in equity-based working groups, and when she has intentional dialogue with those curious about social justice and institutional inequity.
+Passionate about advocacy and inclusive excellence activism, Karissa understands the power of empathy and community.
+She is consistently inspired and energized to do this work when she facilitates trainings with colleagues, invests her time in equity-based working groups, and when she has intentional dialogue with those curious about social justice and institutional equity.
 When Karissa is not in the office, she can be found streaming endless hours of Netflix cuddled up in her bed.
 She also loves spending time with her fur-baby Moglie, her family, and partner.